-If you want to solo carry your Dota 2 games with big crits from downtown, Sumail’s Dragon Lance Templar Assassin build is the one for you.
+If you want to solo carry your Dota 2 games with big crits from downtown, SumaiL’s Dragon Lance Templar Assassin (TA) build is the one for you.

-But how do you play Templar Assassin like Sumail?
+But how do you play TA like SumaiL?

-Dragon Lance Templar Assassin is the most popular build for Templar Assassin right now and is viable as both a midlaner and a carry since it offers Templar Assassin a lot of room to grow.
-Built on the attack range bonus from the Dragon Lance, this build gives Templar Assassin a lot of flexibility in the early and midgame.
+Dragon Lance is the most popular item build for TA right now and is viable as both a midlaner and a carry since it offers the hero a lot of room to grow.
+The extra attack range from Dragon Lance makes TA a stronger laner and sets her up for success in the midgame.

-OG’s Syed “SumaiL” Hassan is a great example of a pro who masterfully plays the Dragon Lance Templar Assassin build at a professional level.
-Sitting at an insane 80% win rate on the hero in the current patch as both positions 1 and 2, we’ll be breaking down how SumaiL handles the Dragon Lance Templar Assassin build.
+TI5 winner Syed “SumaiL” Hassan is a great example of a pro who masterfully plays the Dragon Lance Templar Assassin build at a professional level.

 How good is the Dragon Lance Templar Assassin build?

-The Dragon Lance Templar Assassin build boasts numerous strengths:
+The Dragon Lance TA build boasts numerous strengths:

 - Long attack range